 - Contract manufacturer, or vertical manufacturing with assembly and fulfillment capabilities

-Product Development co-leads: Matt Carney (MIT Media Lab Biomechatronics) and Aaron Cantrell (Principal Designer at Cofab Design), Nick Moser.
+Product development co-leads: Matt Carney (MIT Media Lab Biomechatronics) and Aaron Cantrell (Principal Designer at Cofab Design), Philip Brown (Wake Forest Baptist Health).

-Design/Dev/Manufacturing team includes: Jesse Jarrell (Owner at Kaos Softwear), Dave Carlberg, Philip Brown (Assistant Professor Wakeforest University), Che-Wei Wang (CW&T), Jake Horsey (Cofab Design), Mike Stone (Cofab Design), Steph Whalen, Patrick Kennedy (Tooling Kaos Softwear), Nelson Madaleno (Simoldes), Paul Voss (Associate Professor Smith College).
+Design/development/manufacturing team: Jesse Jarrell (Owner at Kaos Softwear), Dave Carlberg, Che-Wei Wang (CW&T), Jake Horsey (Cofab Design), Mike Stone (Cofab Design), Steph Whalen, Patrick Kennedy (Tooling Kaos Softwear), Nelson Madaleno (Simoldes), Paul Voss (Associate Professor Smith College), Nick Moser (Maskproject.tech), Joel Stitzel.

 Testing: ATORLabs, Frank Hernandez

-Funding Partners: Media Lab Member Consortia, Wakeforest Baptist Health funded prototype molds, Kaos Softwear donated LSR mold and mask production, Cofab Design has also funded substantial prototyping.
+Funding support: Media Lab Member Consortia, Wake Forest Baptist Health funded prototype molds, Kaos Softwear donated LSR mold and mask production, Cofab Design has also funded substantial prototyping.

-Strategic Partners: MGB COVID Center for Innovation, Hollingsworth & Vose (Filter Supply), Glidewell Dental, Honeywell, Masstech Manufacturing Emergency Response Team (M-ERT), Kilpatrick Townsend (Legal).
+Strategic support: MGB COVID Center for Innovation, Hollingsworth & Vose (Filter Supply), Glidewell Dental, Honeywell, Masstech Manufacturing Emergency Response Team (M-ERT), Kilpatrick Townsend (Legal), Merck KGaA, ExxonMobil.

-Additional Partners: Suchit Jain (Dassault Systems - Solidworks), Marie Planchard (SW), Abhishek Bali (SW), Center for Bits and Atoms.
+Additional support: Suchit Jain (Dassault Systems - Solidworks), Marie Planchard (SW), Abhishek Bali (SW), Center for Bits and Atoms, UMass Amherst.

 We aim to satisfy the four primary criteria of front-line healthcare workers: particulate and bacterial filter efficacy, breathability, and liquid protection.